St Paul’s Curriculum

 St Paul’s (Slade Green) C of E

-The St Paul’s Learning Quest curriculum is designed to take the children on a learning quest to acquire new concepts, knowledge and skills across all subject areas.
-It is a tailor made curriculum which follows the statutory National Curriculum Programmes of study, whilst giving a wider breadth of opportunities to explore British values and national and international events, enabling children to become global citizens.
+The St Paul’s Learning Quest curriculum is designed to be inclusive and take the children on a learning quest to acquire new concepts, knowledge and skills across all subject areas.
+It is a tailor made curriculum which follows the statutory National Curriculum Programmes of study, whilst giving a wider breadth of opportunities to explore British values and national and international events, enabling children to become global citizens and flourish as members of the local community.

 Our intention is that the St Paul’s curriculum: